 - Computed: This shows the computed styles for the currently selected element (the final, normalized values that the browser applies).

-- Box model: This represents visually the current element's box model, so you can see at a glance what padding, border and margin is applied to it, and how big its content is.
+- Box Model: represents visually the current element's box model, so you can see at a glance what padding, border and margin is applied to it, and how big its content is.

 - Fonts: In Firefox, the Fonts tab shows the fonts applied to the current element.